PORCELAIN BY ANTOINETTE

 When the clay edge touches first, you thin the edge and not the whole slab.
 Do not use force.
 Move your body like swinging a golf club when you throw the slab.
 In doing so, turn somewhat sideways and let your body swing along.

-If you slam it down too hard, the clay will stick on the table.
+If you slam it down too hard, the clay will stick to the table.

 Every time you pick the clay up, do it from a different place.
 You want the clay particles to spray evenly in all directions.